Last Updated: November 14, 2024

 2. The visitor specifies their email address, phone number, home address, etc.

-What About Authenticated Websites Or Mobile Apps?
+What About Authenticated Websites or Mobile Apps?

 The ruling only addresses unauthenticated websites and mobile apps.
 The remainder of the Bulletin, including tracking on authenticated websites or mobile apps and patient portals was not addressed.